David Michelinie

 David Michelinie (/mɪkəˈlaɪni/; born May 6, 1948) is an American comic book writer best known for scripting Marvel Comics' The Amazing Spider-Man and Iron Man and the DC Comics feature Superman in Action Comics.
-Among the characters he created or co-created are Venom, Carnage, Scott Lang / Ant-Man and War Machine.
+Among the characters he created or co-created are Venom, Carnage, Scott Lang / Ant-Man, Taskmaster, Ghost and War Machine.

 Early career

 Michelinie grew up in Louisville, Kentucky, and worked at a commercial film production company before moving to New York to take part in an apprenticeship program started by DC Comics.

 Some of Michelinie's earliest work appears in DC Comics' House of Secrets and a run on Swamp Thing (#14–18 and #21–22), the latter illustrated by Nestor Redondo.
 Michelinie and artist Ernie Chan created Claw the Unconquered in 1975.
 Michelinie did a run on Aquaman in Adventure Comics which led to the revival of the Sea King's own title in 1977.
 In the Aquaman story in Adventure Comics #452, Black Manta killed Aquaman's son Arthur Curry Jr. by suffocation.
 The infant's death has affected the character ever since.
 While writing the Karate Kid series, Michelinie used the name "Barry Jameson" as a pseudonym.
 With artist Ed Davis, he created Gravedigger in Men of War #1 (Aug.
 1977).
 The Star Hunters were created by Michelinie with editor Joe Orlando and artist Don Newton, debuted in DC Super Stars #16 (Sept.–Oct.
 1977), and featured in their own short-lived series.
 The original storyline for Madame Xanadu in Doorway to Nightmare #1 (Feb.
 1978) was developed by Michelinie and Val Mayerik.